Auburn Pantry Project

 Funding for this project is provided by Hop Jack's restaurant in Lakeland Hills as part of its Kids Feeding Kids campaign.Schools may apply for this grant using this simple application form.
 All applications will be reviewed by the Executive Director and within 2 weeks of submission.
-Awards should range from $250-$500 per request, generally with more funding provided for the initial set-up of pantry supplies.For more information please contact our executive director, Matthew Longhurst, at email@example.com.
+Awards should range from $250-$500 per request, generally with more funding provided for the initial set-up of pantry supplies.For more information please contact our executive director, Natasha Daily, at firstname.lastname@example.org.

 - Food (Fresh or packaged) to supplement Food to Go, mid-morning snacks, before or after school activities, or other needs;

 - Hygiene items (toothpaste and brushes, shampoo and conditioner, soap and wipes, deodorant, feminine hygiene products, etc.;